gauravrajkagwaniya/finance_house_task/README.md

 - Unit test cases written for store actions which fetching the data.
 Basically on API service and core business logic.

-You can write unit tests by following this structure and mocking dependencies as needed using `mockito`.

 ---